koagraham/Daysmp/README.md

-Title: Daysmp
+# Daybreaker SMP

-Description: A website designed for the Daybreaker SMP minecraft server
+A website designed for the Daybreaker SMP minecraft server, featuring a forum system allowing users to interact together via article posts and comments.

-Features: A homepage, a server page with information, specs and status of the minecraft server, a forum page where authorized users can view, create and comment forum posts, a rules and moderation page with rules and polices, a help and support page with an FAQ and a contact us.

-    A login/logout page as well as a user account session
+Made with [React, Vite, Express, SQL, Sequelize, HTML5]